ergegananputra/SimpleTweetApi/README.md

 SimpleTweetApi is a mock-up of Twitter or X built with ASP.NET Core.
 It includes features such as tweeting, user management, liking tweets, and reporting tweets.

 ### Features
--Tweeting: Users can create, update, and delete tweets.
+- Tweeting: Users can create, update, and delete tweets.
--User Management: Users can register, log in, and manage their profiles.
+- User Management: Users can register, log in, and manage their profiles.
--Liking Tweets: Users can like and unlike tweets.
+- Liking Tweets: Users can like and unlike tweets.
--Reporting Tweets: Users can report tweets for various reasons.
+- Reporting Tweets: Users can report tweets for various reasons.

 ## Getting Started